Carbon Monoxide Poisoning

 The EPHT program has identified the need for surveillance of unintentional CO poisoning to support public health prevention and intervention activities.
 Tracking the occurrence of CO poisoning can also provide information on CO exposures following disasters and storms when emergency generator use increases.

 Data on hospitalization visits are collected by the Massachusetts Center for Health Information and Analysis (CHIA) from all acute care hospitals and satellite emergency facilities in the state.
 CHIA collects information on all inpatient hospital admissions and emergency department (ED) visits.
-Mortality data is obtained from the Massachusetts Registry of Vital Records and Statistics.

 - Data Considerations